 In fact, as machine learning and artificial intelligence penetrates more deeply into manufacturing and the workplace, the one arena that will never be covered by technology is human-to-human communication.

 This is the hard part.
-A lot of distrust and anxiety is ruling, especially within and across management teams.
-They as well as the organization are caught in their old and prooven patterns.
-Here comes the part where our external role and expertise as consultants and coaches adds most value: by our presence and by the way we are holding the space for them, giving them the allowance to address difficult issues in front of others and letting their fences melt down around and in-between them: this is where transformation happens and new possibilities emerge, for individuals, teams and organizations.
+A lot of distrust and anxiety is ruling, especially within and across management teams which – along with the organization – are caught in their old and proven patterns.
+And this is where our external role and expertise as consultants and coaches adds most value: by our presence and by the way we hold the space for the team, giving them the opportunity to address difficult topics openly in front of others and by doing so overcome their usual defens lines and the comon narrative of “me against them” and vice verse.
+This is when miracles happen, where transformation takes place and new possibilities emerge for individuals, teams and organizations.

-Starting with hosted conversations, deep dialogues, joint meditation, inputs and distinctions from our side – by doing so creating and opening a safe space to address what ever needs to be addressed – this is the work we do.
+Starting with hosted conversations, deep dialogues, joint meditation, input and distinctions from our side – creating a safe space to address whatever needs to be addressed – this is the work we do.
 Methods we adapted from our Zen practice are our preferred tools:

-- Meditation: sitting still together, creating a sense of deep interconnectedness and affection to each other.
-Clearing the mind and calming down, focussing together.
+- Meditation: sitting still together, creating a sense of deep interconnectedness and affection for each other.
+Clearing the mind and calming down, focusing together.

-- Deep Dialogues and hosted conversations: a special setting where people feel safe to share, ask and give feedback, with some clear rules (no interruption, no discussion in the “yes, but” mode.. ).
+- Deep dialogues and hosted conversations: a special setting in which people feel safe to share, ask and give feedback, with some clear rules (no interruption, no discussion in the usual “yes, but” mode).

-These formats help to create safe zones around a shared purpose and lead to more openness.
-A different way of talking with each other emerges, more creative and fun ways in working together, a different quality of the corporate top level conversation is started.
-One of the most beautiful feedbacks we have got from one of our clients was: “The quality of conversations I am leading with my direct reports now has fundamentally changed and dramatically improved”.
-We think this is the most important and valuable results of such a process.
+These formats help to create safe zones around a shared purpose and lead to more openness and over time a practice is developed amongst them of safety and trust.
+A different way of talking with each other emerges, more creative and fun ways of working together; a different quality of the corporate top level conversation is started.
+One of the most beautiful pieces of feedback we have received from one of our clients was: “The quality of conversations I am leading with my direct reports now has fundamentally changed and dramatically improved.”
+We believe this is the most important and valuable result of such a process.

 Our work is challenging for leaders and organizations – on a very personal level

-And results show that they lead to dramatic changes and desired transformations.
-We see our clients grow and their companies unfold their potentials, develop their own personal leadership skills, the way they communicate, “read” the organization, markets, etc., unfold trust and start new options for themselves and others.
+And results show that it leads to dramatic changes and desired transformations.
+We see our clients grow and their companies unfold their potentials, develop their own personal leadership skills, based on their own reality, regarding how they communicate, “read” the organization, the markets, etc. and how they unfold trust and start new options for themselves and others.

 We don’t see much value in addressing only one aspect.
-We know organizations need both, in fact it is impossible to separate a front side from the flip side of a hand: clarity on the strategic part AND safe spaces and personal challenge on the trust part to develop.
+We know organizations need both, in fact it is impossible to separate the front side from the flip side of a hand: developing clarity on the strategic part AND safe spaces and personal challenge on the trust part.
 You have to integrate both, as all aspects are interrelated and support each other.
-It might be good to conduct mindfulness programs or Leadership Development efforts, but those often lack real business impact, when people are confused about the organizations purpose and direction.
-And after all, business impact is very important: People want to be part of a successful company, as it secures their personal life and livelihood and is more fun: they love to get great feedback from customers, it fuels the energy of the organizations.
-This is where money and meaning comes from.
-Organizations are not an inside job, they have a purpose that strives to be fulfilled.
+It might be good to conduct mindfulness programs or leadership development efforts, but those often lack real business impact when people are confused about the organization’s purpose and direction.
+And after all, business impact is very important: People want to be part of a successful company, as it secures their personal life and livelihood and is more fun.
+They love to get great feedback from customers, and that fuels the energy of the organization massivley.
+This is where money and relevant meaning comes from too.
+Organizations are not an inside job; they have a purpose that strives to be fulfilled